Blendify/blender-manual/trunk/blender_docs/manual/getting_started/basics/transformations/scale.rst

 - Hold :kbd:`Ctrl` down while scaling to scale the selected element in degree 0.1 BU increments.
 - Hold :kbd:`Shift` down while scaling to scale the selected element in very fine increments.
 - Hold :kbd:`Shift-Ctrl` down while scaling to scale the selected element in 0.01 BU increments.
-- Press :kbd:`S`, type in a number and press :kbd:`Enter` to confirm.
+- Press :kbd:`S`, type in a number and press :kbd:`Return` to confirm.

 .. tip:: Orientation dependent scaling